Jefferson Barracks National Cemetery - St. Louis, Missouri

 I don’t think there is a solution for this.
 We are no longer the same people as when we first became friends.
 Again, one of many tough realities we must digest.
 You can just not bring up the topic (of loss or aching) in any way that will not distance you either immediately or gradually over time with the closest of friends.

 This dilemma (for me) has been calmed in two ways.
 Finding things to do or places to go on those special days (. . . birthdays, death dates, or others.)
 I most frequently go to an open space (alone) and launch one or more helium balloons.
 By finding some alternative like this, I find I am more at ease.

-NOTE this did not work all that well in the beginning, but over time it has warmed my soul.
-BTW, This was not an original idea, I picked it up from other survivors.
+Note this did not work all that well in the beginning, but over time it has warmed my soul.
+BTW, this was not an original idea, I picked it up from other survivors.
 I have opted over the years not to mention these special days entirely . . .
 I just keep them to myself.

-On the other hand I have discovered (for me) making a comment (within family or friends) with something like “Your Mom would have love this or am sorry she is not here to experience this” will sometimes bring on an affirmation or maybe a complimenting comment.”
+On the other hand, I have discovered (for me) making a comment (within family or friends) with something like “Your Mom would have loved this or am sorry she is not here to experience this” will sometimes bring on an affirmation or maybe a complimenting comment.”
 For whatever reason . . . this spontaneity seems to calm others just enough to participate.
 Over time I find certain family and friends will do the same things?
 Maybe it is an icebreaker of sorts?

 We never forget and I believe most folks (close to us) know that.
 But then the masses that we encounter have never experienced Suicide (as we have) just remain clueless.

-You have to save your emotional wits and strengths for things you can do.
+You have to guard your emotional wits and strengths for things you can do.
 If you think you are going to change the world in this regard, you are setting yourself up for discouragement which can lead to anger or bitterness.